 Birth control is about equality for women.
 Using birth control lets women plan when and whether to have a family.
-In fact, 98 percent of women use birth control at some point in their lives.
+In fact, 99% of women use birth control at some point in their lives.

 Many anti-choice activists oppose birth control just as much as they oppose abortion.